How to Automate Your Purchase Order Approval Process

 - Full address and contact information for the vendor

 - Quantity and quality of goods (or services) ordered

 - Payment information, delivery terms, and conditions specific to both the order itself and any negotiated contractual obligations between the two parties.

 Once it’s ready, the purchase order is double-checked for accuracy and then submitted to the supplier.

 - In order to become a legally binding agreement, the purchase order must be approved by the supplier.
 Upon receiving the purchase order, vendors will generally either:

 - Check for previous purchases and any existing outstanding balances (for current customers)

 - Or confirm the buyer’s contact and payment information, and, in some cases, their creditworthiness (for new customers)

-Once it’s been processed and approved by the vendor, the purchase order is a legally binding agreement between your organization and the vendor.
+Once it’s been processed and approved by the vendor, the purchase order is a legally binding agreement between your organisation and the vendor.

 “In the paper-and-pencil era (which, to be fair, is still this era for some businesses), the purchase order approval process was time-consuming, laborious, and heavy on wasted resources.
 But even if you’re not still relying on triplicate and typewriters, the entire process is still rife with potential problems and risks if you’re not using automation.”